QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 Comments:

 * Those in state R have been infected and either recovered or died.
-In other versions of these models, R may refer only to recovered agents.
+Note that in some variations, R may refer only to recovered agents.

 * Those who have recovered, and live, are assumed to have acquired immunity.